saasbook/AV102/transcripts/week1/ta_responsibilities.md

 And you might be tempted to just tell the student the fix.
 You could just say "oh right you  need to redefine the method with some arguments" and you could just give them the solution.

-A more scaffold based approach would be to start asking some questions like: "okay so ... what are you actually trying to achieve here, what's the high-level goal?" which might seem odd in this simple example, but becomes more important as things get complex.
+A more scaffold-based approach would be to start asking some questions like: "okay so ... what are you actually trying to achieve here, what's the high-level goal?" which might seem odd in this simple example, but becomes more important as things get complex.

 And then you say "so does any part of the error message make sense to you?"